SDUMicroDevOps/MicroDevOps/USER_STORIES.md

 - As a developer I want to have roles in the cloud, such that I can edit the cloud in a safe  manner.
 - As a developer I want to have a domain name, such that I can pronounce our domain name.
 - As a developer I want a secret store, such that sensitive information can be retrieved in a safe manner.
+- As a developer I want to be able to authenticate github actions with google cloud such that they can communicate without a key

 - As a PO I want to have a scalable application, such that it can easily handle high ammounts of traffic.